technyon/nuki_hub/README.md

 #### Advanced Nuki Configuration

-- Query interval lock state:
+- Query interval lock state: Set to a positive integer to set the maximum amount of seconds between actively querying the Nuki device for the current lock state, default 1800.
-- Query interval configuration:
+- Query interval configuration: Set to a positive integer to set the maximum amount of seconds between actively querying the Nuki device for the current configuration, default 3600.
-- Query interval battery:
+- Query interval battery: Set to a positive integer to set the maximum amount of seconds between actively querying the Nuki device for the current battery state, default 1800.
-- Access level:
+- Access level: Allows restricting the allowed lock actions through MQTT.
+Set to "Full" to enable  all lock actions including unlatch/ESA, set to "Lock and unlock operation only" to disable unlatch/ESA, set to "Lock operation only" to disable unlatch/ESA and unlock and set to "Read only" to disable changing lock state completely.
+Note: GPIO control is not restricted through this setting.
-- Query interval keypad (Only available when a Keypad is detected):
+- Query interval keypad (Only available when a Keypad is detected): Set to a positive integer to set the maximum amount of seconds between actively querying the Nuki device for the current keypad state, default 1800.
-- Enable keypad control via MQTT (Only available when a Keypad is detected):
+- Enable keypad control via MQTT (Only available when a Keypad is detected): Enable to allow configuration of keypad codes through MQTT, see the "Keypad control" section of this README
 - Number of retries if command failed: Set to a positive integer to define the amount of times the Nuki Hub retries sending commands to the Nuki Lock or Opener when commands are not acknowledged by the device, default 3.
 - Delay between retries: Set to the amount of milliseconds the Nuki Hub waits between resending not acknowledged commands, default 100.
 - Publish auth data: Enable to publish authorization date to the MQTT topic lock/log.
 Requires the Nuki security code / PIN to be set, see "Nuki Lock PIN / Nuki Opener PIN" below.